openebs/website/docs/main/Solutioning/read-write-many/nfspvc.md

   namespace/nfs-server created
   ```

-4. Create a PVC with a desired storage for the NFS server using the Replicated PV Mayastor storage class.
+4. Create a PVC with the desired storage for the NFS server using the Replicated PV Mayastor storage class.

   **Command**